-- 1. Spin-boxes consisting of both arrows and an oval may act both as spin-boxes (for selecting a value) and as a button (which can have various effects). - 2.
-Spin-boxes that contain only arrows and no oval do not act as buttons, and are only used for value selection.
+- 1. Spin-boxes consisting of both arrows and a 3d button may act both as spin-boxes (for selecting a value) and as a button (which can have various effects). - 2.
+Spin-boxes that contain only arrows and a white label do not act as buttons, and are only used for value selection.